Component shortcodes

 shortcode, you can insert components into any static template that 11ty supports.

-For instance, say you've written a Vue component under _includes/Component.vue
+Say you've written a Vue component under _islands/Component.vue

 .
-You can insert this component into your templates like so:
+You can insert this component into your Nunjucks and Liquid templates like so:

 These examples work from markdown (